Tankered waste is waterborne waste from domestic, industrial or commercial generators delivered to discharge locations

 All Tankered Waste loads received at our discharge locations must have correct accompanying documentation.
 The required documents are:

-- a Queensland Urban Utilities Waste Transport Docket for every load.
+- an Urban Utilities Waste Transport Docket for every load.

 - a Queensland Government Waste Transport Certificate for all loads of regulated trackable waste.